nasa/cumulus/docs/upgrade-notes/upgrading-tf-version-0.13.6.md

 ### Prerequisites

 - Follow the [Terraform guidance for what to do before upgrading](https://www.terraform.io/upgrade-guides/0-13.html#before-you-upgrade), notably ensuring that you have no pending changes to your Cumulus deployments before proceeding.
+  - You should do a `terraform plan` to see if you have any pending changes for your deployment (for `data-persistence-tf` and `cumulus-tf`), and if so, run a `terraform apply` **before doing the upgrade to Terraform 0.13.6**
+- Review the [Terraform v0.13 release notes](https://github.com/hashicorp/terraform/blob/v0.13/CHANGELOG.md) to prepare for any breaking changes that may affect your custom deployment code. **Cumulus' deployment code has already been updated for compatibility with version 0.13**.
 - Install Terraform version 0.13.6.
 We recommend using Terraform Version Manager [tfenv](https://github.com/tfutils/tfenv) to manage your installed versons of Terraform, but this is not required.

 ### Upgrade your deployment code